Twanshu/Twanshu_BlueStampPortfolio/index.md

 # Ball Tracking Robot
 The Ball Tracking Robot is an autonomous computer vision powered rover engineered to lock onto and dynamically follow a moving ball in real time.
-There are many different components needed such as: Raspberry Pi, ultrasonic sensors, motors, and more.
-All of these components work together simultaneously to help it function.
+I am interested in this to learn about Raspberry Pi and use python to command the different components to work how I desire.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|